-Law authorities in Bangladesh is actively going after users of Bitcoin since the trading and use of the cryptocurrency is still illegal in this country.
+Law authorities in Bangladesh are actively going after users of Bitcoin since the trading and use of the cryptocurrency is still illegal in this country.
 Cryptocurrency users have it pretty simple in Europe and North America.

 They are afraid of exchange rates, whether to market or hold, along with the continuing rise and fall of bitcoin prices.
 People in other countries do not need to think about the police knocking on their door just for entering into transactions of cryptocurrency.
-Such is not the case in Bangladesh in which the authorities are hunting down Bitcoin users.
+Such is not the case in Bangladesh where the authorities are hunting down Bitcoin users.

 Bangladesh Bank, the country’s central bank, is cautioning other commercial banks to be cautious of people engaging in Bitcoin transactions.
 The reason is that, despite the massive popularity enjoyed by the cryptocurrency, the use and trading of the famous cryptocurrency is still unlawful in Bangladesh.

-A high-ranking official of the Bangladesh bank informed that a report related with cryptocurrencies will soon be sent to the Ministry of Home Affairs.
+A high-ranking official of the Bangladesh bank informed that a report related to cryptocurrencies will soon be sent to the Ministry of Home Affairs.
 In the meantime, the use of cryptocurrencies is being observed by the Foreign Exchange Police Department and other government agencies.

-The government of Bangladesh is cautioning people not to engage in Bitcoin transactions, and the Bangladesh bank says that the virtual currency is not lawful anywhere in the world.
+The government of Bangladesh is cautioning people not to engage in Bitcoin transactions, and the Bangladesh bank says that virtual currency is not lawful anywhere in the world.
 However, such is not the case as Japan has accepted Bitcoin as a legal means of transaction.

 At this moment, the main imposition against Bitcoin users comes from the Bangladesh Financial Intelligence Unit (BFIU).
 The Foreign Exchange Police Department, BFIU, and BTRC have already conducted 4 meetings on tracking down those engaged in digital currency transactions.

 Bitcoin is traded through an open source cryptographic protocol, thus the need of any financial institution or bank is not needed.
-As a result, there is no regulating body for the digital currency anywhere in the world.
+As a result, there is no regulating body for digital currency anywhere in the world.

-According to the Bangladesh Financial Intelligence Unit, many freelancers and people who regularly travel abroad have already bought bitcoin, and even some local celebrities, including cricketers have unintentionally got themselves involved in cryptocurrency transactions after being assisted into it by its agents.
+According to the Bangladesh Financial Intelligence Unit, many freelancers and people who regularly travel abroad have already bought bitcoin, and even some local celebrities, including cricketers, have unintentionally got themselves involved in cryptocurrency transactions after being assisted into it by its agents.

-An official with BFIU said that the banks and other financial institutions of Bangladesh have been given instructions to maintain a strict attention on cryptocurrency trading.
+An official with BFIU said that the banks and other financial institutions of Bangladesh have been given instructions to maintain strict attention on cryptocurrency trading.
 A circular will soon be sent out giving full information about the use of cryptocurrencies.

 There is no way to buy these cryptocurrencies lawfully through banking channels.
 Cybercrime investigators are working on the matter.